Packages groups, Module Streams, and Module Profiles

 Module

 A module is a logical container of packages.
 It includes everything that you need to install the package.
-For example, if a package has documentation, libraries, tools, and utilities, they all will be available in the module.
+For example, if a package contains documentation, libraries, tools, and utilities, they will all be available in the module.

 Module Streams